home-assistant/developers.home-assistant/docs/development_testing.md

 `tox` uses virtual environments under the hood to create isolated testing environments.
 The `tox` virtual environments will get out-of-date when requirements change, causing test errors.
 Run `tox -r` to tell `tox` to recreate the virtual environments.

-macOS users may see an `Error creating virtualenv` when runnng `tox`.
+macOS users may see an `Error creating virtualenv` when running `tox`.
 If this occurs, install the [tox-venv](https://pypi.org/project/tox-venv/) package using the command `pip install tox-venv` and try again.

 ### Adding new dependencies to test environment

-If you are working on tests for an integeration and you need the dependencies available inside the `tox` environment, update the list inside `script/gen_requirements_all.py`.
+If you are working on tests for an integration and you need the dependencies available inside the `tox` environment, update the list inside `script/gen_requirements_all.py`.
 Then run the script and then run `tox -r` to recreate the virtual environments.

 ### Running single tests using `tox`